Intensive manhunt underway after gunman shoots 10 people on Brooklyn subway train - KESQ

 By Pervaiz Shallwani, Shimon Prokupecz, Laura Ly, Artemis Moshtaghian and Travis Caldwell, CNN

-An intensive hunt, involving local and national law enforcement agencies, is underway for the man who set off smoke grenades and fired a handgun on a crowded New York City subway train, wounding passengers and setting off a panicked scramble during the Tuesday morning rush hour.
+An intensive hunt is underway for the man who set off smoke grenades and fired a handgun on a crowded New York City subway train during Tuesday morning’s rush hour, wounding passengers and setting off a panicked scramble.

-“The FBI’s and NYPD’s joint-terrorism task force is made up of over 50 agencies and we are fully engaged on this investigation.
-It’s still very much in its early stages.
-Our focus right now — our thoughts and prayers are with the victims,” Michael J. Driscoll, Assistant Director in Charge of the FBI New York Field Office, said Tuesday.

-Investigators have named a “person of interest” they believe rented a U-Haul van that has been connected to the shooting at the 36th Street subway station in Brooklyn’s Sunset Park.
+Investigators have named a “person of interest” they believe rented a U-Haul van that has been connected to the attack that started in the train on its way to the 36th Street subway station in Brooklyn’s Sunset Park — an incident that authorities said left 29 people injured, including 10 shot.

 “The keys to that U-Haul van was found in the subway in our shooter’s possessions,” Essig said.
 “We don’t know right now if Mr. James has any connection to the subway.
 That’s still under investigation.”